Bellevue Palace

 How long should I spend visiting?

-Guided tours may be available at certain times; check the official website for details on scheduling and availability during your visit.
+Guided tours may be available; check the official website for the latest information on tour options and schedules.

 Can I buy tickets online?